e6a5/tiv/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/e6a5/tiv)](https://goreportcard.com/report/github.com/e6a5/tiv)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A fast, simple Unix filter that converts images to ASCII art with **professional quality**.
-Features ANSI color support, Unicode blocks for 2x resolution, and Floyd-Steinberg dithering for smooth gradients.
-Perfect for viewing images in terminals, creating ASCII art, or integrating into shell workflows.
+A fast, powerful terminal image viewer that displays images **side-by-side** with ASCII art.
+Features ANSI color support, Unicode blocks for 2x resolution, Floyd-Steinberg dithering, and inline image display.
+Perfect for viewing images in terminals with both original and ASCII representations simultaneously.

 ## 🐧 Philosophy

-**Do one thing and do it well:** Convert images to ASCII text.
+**Do one thing and do it well:** Display images in terminals with maximum clarity.

-TIV follows Unix philosophy - it reads image files or stdin, converts pixels to ASCII characters based on brightness, and outputs plain text to stdout.
-Designed to work seamlessly with other Unix tools through pipes and redirection.
+TIV follows Unix philosophy while providing modern terminal image viewing.
+By default, it displays images side-by-side with ASCII conversions for the best of both worlds.
+For traditional workflows, use `-no-split` to output pure ASCII text compatible with pipes and redirection.

 ## 📦 Installation